edgarfinn/Learning-Python/IntroductionToPython.md

 Note from the below example how:
 - Indentation is also used to mark code blocks within if statements.
-- The first few lines are a comment documenting the behaviour of the function.
+- The first few lines are a comment describing the behaviour of the function.
+This is known as a docstring.
+These always occur as the first statement in a module, function, class, or method definition, and they become the `__doc__` special attribute of that object.
 - `result` could also have been defined as `s * 3`, which would have been more efficient as its only called once.
   - The `+` and `*` operators are called 'overloaded operators' because they mean different things when applied to numbers than when applied to strings (or other data types).
 - Variables written inside a function are local to that function's namespace.
 So other functions within the same module could declare variables of the same names with out them being confused.